California Guide

 Scott Wiener (D)

 Cal NORML legislator of the year, 2018.
-Sponsored AB 34, allowing tax-free giveaways of medical cannabis to needy patients.
+Sponsored SB 34, allowing tax-free giveaways of medical cannabis to needy patients.

 State Senate District 12